 Imagine launching a new product, only to have your website crash the moment traffic spikes.
 Or rolling out an update, confident in its stability — until real users start complaining about slow response times and timeouts.
 Performance issues can make or break an application, and that’s why performance testing is non-negotiable.
+Many development teams are discovering the benefits of continuous performance testing to catch these issues early, preventing costly failures in production.

 Now, the question is: What’s the best tool for load testing?